claytonNighthawk/proj2-flask/README.md

 A starter project for using the Flask framework

 ## Basics
-* Enhances the class schedule .txt file
+* Enhances a class schedule .txt file
   * The starting date of each week should be displayed
   * As well as highlighting of the week.